Prompts, tests, and outputs

 - 'Translate the following text to German: "{{name}}: {{text}}"'

-YAML supports multiline strings too:
+YAML supports multiline strings for more complex prompts:

 prompts: